flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

         body fitted cylinder blocks inside a larger nearfield domain

-Please note that it is possible, just like in the figure above, to set up nested rotational interfaces to simulate for example a rotating propeller with blades those pitch as they rotate (i.e. a helicopter\'s cyclical ).
+Please note that it is possible, just like in the figure above, to set up nested rotational interfaces to simulate for example a rotating propeller with blades that pitch as they rotate (i.e. a helicopter\'s cyclical ).
 We could also enclose more rotating regions within the outer stationary farfield domain to simulate multiple rotors.

 Rotation interface
 ~~~~~~~~~~~~~~~~~~

-The rotation interface needs to have a shape of revolution (sphere, cylinder etc.) which encloses the entire rotor blades.
+The rotation interface needs to be a body of revolution (sphere, cylinder etc.) which encloses the entire rotor blades.
 The grid points on the rotation interface can not be arbitrary.
 It is mandatory that they form a set of concentric rings.

 .. figure:: rotationInterfaceFigs/notConcentricMod.png
         :width: 500px